artikblue/artikblue.github.io/_posts/2020-11-01-arduino-embedded-1.md

 ### Led fading through pwm
 Done that, we can run the extra mile with the following example, the following circuit should not requiere much explaination to you:
 ![pwmled](https://artikblue.github.io/assets/images/sketches/pwmledpote.JPG)
+The general scheme is pretty similar to the other one.
+In this case we are using a (10kohm) potentiometer to set the "luminosity" of the led.
+We connect the potentiometer to the A0 (analogue!) port and the led to the 3 digital pin.
 ~~~
 int LED = 3;
 int POT = 0; //potentiometer